crispab/crisp-dna/_docs/economic-model.md

 -   **Yes**: "An insurance will increase my freedom and security, because Product Space will help me if I run into temporary cash flow problems."
 -   **No**: "An insurance will decrease my freedom and security, because of the increased fees.
 I manage risk fine today by saving cash and minimising unnecessary expenses."

-Ther is where our [explicitly stated core values](what-is-producspace.html) come into use.
+This is where our [explicitly stated core values](what-is-producspace.html) come into use.
 Freedom is a core value, financial stability isn't.
 That doesn't mean financial stability isn't important, it just means that people came to Product Space primarily for freedom, and that includes the freedom to choose your own risk-management approach.

 Ther reasoning always leads us to the same conclusion: